 When between uses, you place it to keep the tip from drying.
-Plus, it protects the surface from getting accidental marking or staining.
+Plus, it protects the surface from getting accidental markings or staining.

-In some marker pens, there is also a clip that is meant to secure the pen to your pocket or a tool belt.
+In some marker pens, there is also a clip meant to secure the pen to your pocket or a tool belt.

 You can use it to stop the pen from falling on the ground and damaging it when not in use.

 Two varieties of marker pens are primarily common among DIYers and professional painters.
 These include permanent and non-permanent markers.

 Both come with a shaped felt tip to draw the ink from an ink reservoir placed inside the body.

 However, with changing times, technology, and work requirements, many other markers and pens are available for home builders, plasterers, and painters.